LlmKira/contributor/README.md

 ## License

-This project is licensed under the MIT License with Non-Commercial Clause - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the Apache-2.0 license - see the [LICENSE](./LICENSE) file for details.

-### Non-Commercial Use

-You are free to use this software for any non-commercial purposes.

-### Commercial Use

-For commercial use, please contact us to obtain a commercial license.

 ## Contributing